ksrinidhi05/STM32F401-Memory-Challenge-Game/README.md

 STM32F401 Microcontroller

-LCD with I2C Module: Used to display the current game level and game status.

 LEDs (3): Indicate the sequence players need to memorize.

 Buttons (3): Allow players to input their sequence guesses.